 The following settings are not required for the connection between ChannelEngine and Wish to be successful:

-- Email preferences - on Wish, navigate to Account, Settings, Email preferences.
+- Email preferences - go to Account, Settings, Email preferences.
 Make sure to check all options that are not handled through ChannelEngine (e.g.: support tickets, infringement notifications, etc.).

-- Logo - navigate to Account, Settings, Display settings to upload your logo.
+- Logo - go to Account, Settings, Display settings to upload your logo.
 This logo is displayed in your Wish shop.

 - Carrier - check whether your carrier is supported by Wish.
 You can also check which providers ship to which countries, and which require special instructions.
 E.g.: shipping to Germany with PostNL requires a specific tracking ID format.

-- Countries - navigate to Account, Shipping settings to select the countries you want to ship to and at what global prices.
+- Countries - go to Account, Shipping settings to select the countries you want to ship to and at what global prices.
 You can also do this using mappings on ChannelEngine.

-- Payment settings - navigate to Account, Payment settings to set up payments.
+- Payment settings - go to Account, Payment settings to set up payments.
 You can also set the fees charged by each provider here.

-- Wish Express - navigate to Account, Wish Express to enable Wish Express.
+- Wish Express - go to Account, Wish Express to enable Wish Express.

-As Wish offers the possibility to promote products, which is beneficial but does come with certain restrictions (e.g.: you can only change the price and stock within a maximum of 25% of the current value, sales via Wish excluded), it is highly recommended to set up at least a stock filter of Greater than 5 to prevent offer updates from being rejected by Wish.
-This can result in out-of-stock orders, which can result in fines for excessive cancelations.
+Wish offers the possibility to promote products, which is beneficial but comes with certain restrictions.
+E.g.: you can only change the price and stock within a maximum of 25% of the current value, sales via Wish excluded.
+Therefore, it is recommended to set up at least a stock filter of Greater than 5 to prevent offer updates from being rejected.
+This can result in out-of-stock orders, which in turn can result in fines for excessive cancelations.

-Categorization is not required on Wish, as it does not have a fixed category tree.
+Categorization is not required on Wish, as the marketplace does not have a fixed category tree.
 Your offers can be found by setting 'tags' under the Content mappings.